mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Stock: No Stock — — —
 Totals Cr960 1.95kg —

-The standard powerpack for this weapon is a 1kg belt- mounted unit with a capacity of Power 300.
+The standard powerpack for this weapon is a 1kg belt-mounted unit with a capacity of Power 300.
 These are drained at the rate of 3 per shot.
 The powerpack is designed to plug into any standard power outlet for charging.
 Aboard a starship or military vehicle this will